Warning: there is no way cover your movements online completely.

 Toolbars such as Google, AOL and Yahoo keep a record of the search words you have typed into the toolbar search box.
 In order to erase all the search words you have typed in, you will need to check the individual instructions for each type of toolbar.
 For example, for the Google toolbar all you need to do is click on the Google icon, and choose “Clear Search History”.

-If an abuser sends you threatening or harassing e-mail messages, they may be printed and saved as evidence of this abuse.
+If an abuser sends you threatening or harassing e-mail messages, they can be printed and saved as evidence of this abuse.

 Be aware of how records of your emails can be accessed: